gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Correct."
 The bot shook its head left-right-left-right as if it was shivering.
-"The modified GX-470 is this one's most important--- most important--- most imp---"
+"The modified GX-470 is this one's most important— most important— most imp—"
 It shook its head again.
 "Error.
 Error.
 Error."